ccremer/clusterbrake/README.md

   * Time-Window: E.g. Only transcode during the night
   * File size: If a video is very big, a Raspberry Pi might take a very long time.
 Leave the job for another server with more processing power.

-## What is "Manual Transcoding"
-If you have a file that needs transcoding with different properties than the default template (e.g. dual audio track, multiple subtitles, ...) then you can provide a custom template which has all the options defined for that video file.
-Maybe you have a movie that you want to put on your mobile device but it needs a different format than usual.

-## What is "Automatic Transcoding"
-If you have a software like Couchpotato which downloads movies and puts them in a output folder, you can pick them up and do some post processing after download.
-If you are concerned about file size or unified codec use in your library, use this.

 # The Workflow
 * 2 Input folders: Auto and Manual.
 Auto is for automatic encoding, the other is for manually provided video files.
 Manually created jobs are prioritized, but won't